 The image to the left shows an infrared satellite image of north-west Europe at 2 p.m. on 5 August.
 Infrared satellite images tell us information about the temperature of the Earth as seen from space.
 The white areas (cold) in this image show where there is cloud.
 In contrast, the darker areas over most of Europe show that the land surface is very warm in the afternoon sunshine where there has been little or no cloud cover for some time.

 This visible satellite image is also for north-west Europe at 2 p.m. on 5 August.
 Visible satellite images like this one tell us information about the amount of sunlight that is being reflected from clouds or the ocean, land or sea-ice surfaces.

-You can find out more about satellites in the science section of the Met Office website.
+You can Using satellites to help create weather forecasts in the science section of the Met Office website.

 Many parts of Europe saw their temperature records broken during this summer, including the UK.
 A sweltering 38.5°C was recorded in Brogdale in Kent on 10 August 2003, a record high which still stands today.

 Rainfall over much of Europe was below what is normally expected during the months of June, July and August.
 The long-lasting high pressure system tended to reduce the amount of rain that fell.

 - A joint Met Office/Department of Health project called the Heat-Health Watch now gives advanced warning of UK hot. weather.
 It operates every summer from 1 June to 15 September.

 - The French government has made efforts to improve its prevention, surveillance and alert system for people such as the elderly living alone.